CPM-Metabolomics-Lipidomics/neurolipidatlas/README.md

-# neurolipidatlas
+# Neurolipid Atlas

-Meta data of the Neurolipid Atlas data sets.
+This repository will contain the meta data of all the data sets which are available on the Neurolipid Atlas website.